Septh/koffi-cream/packages/koffi-cream/README.md

 **That's 74.2% off compared to the original Koffi package!**

 > [!NOTE]
-> The `os` and `cpu` are standard properties, supported by all package managers.
-But the `libc` property, used to distinguish Linux distros between gnu and musl, is newer and only supported by `npm 10.4.0` and later, `pnpm 7.1.0` and later, and `yarn 3.2.0` and later.
+> The `libc` property, used to distinguish Linux distros between gnu and musl, is only supported by `npm 10.4.0` and later, `pnpm 7.1.0` and later, and `yarn 3.2.0` and later.

 ## Available packages
-`koffi-cream` only offers a subset of Koffi's 18 native builds:
+`koffi-cream` purposely only offers a subset of Koffi's 18 native builds:

 | Koffi binary  | koffi-cream package                                                                        |
 |---------------|--------------------------------------------------------------------------------------------|